AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/advanced-settings.md

 `dns.proxy.parallel.upstream.queries.enabled`

-All upstreams are queried in parallel.
-The first response is returned
+All upstreams are queried simultaneously.
+The first response is returned.

 `dns.proxy.servfail.on.upstreams.failure.enabled`

-Responds to upstream failure with a SERVFAIL packet
+Responds to upstream failure with a SERVFAIL packet.

 `dns.proxy.http3.enabled`

-Enables HTTP/3 for DNS-over-HTTPS upstreams to accelerate connection
+Enables HTTP/3 for DNS-over-HTTPS upstreams to accelerate connection.

 `dns.proxy.block.encrypted.client.hello.response`